tacaswell/matplotlib/doc/users/next_whats_new/font_fallback.rst

-This currently only works with the Agg backend, but support for the vector backends is planned for mpl3.7.
+This currently only works with the Agg backend, but support for the vector backends is planned for Matplotlib 3.7.